matt9527-marist/MyObsidianNotes/Machine Learning/Google Talk on Machine Learning.md

 If we want to learn very powerful things, we want to understand evolution and apply it to the computer.
 This is **Genetic Algorithms**

 Consider a population of individuals, each of which is described by its **genome**.
-In the computer this will
+In the computer this will be base pairs, 0 and 1.
+Each individual will go out in the world and be evaluated in the task that it is meant to complete.
+Individuals that do better will have a higher fitness and have a higher chance at being parents of the next generation.

+We will have random mutation on the base pairs.

+Once we have enough generations of th